 I bow to your Oneness-Heart,

 I bow to your Vastness-Body

 With my soulful Gratitude-Heart.”

 The race concludes, and 10 minutes later Sri Chinmoy is walking casually into the VIP rooms at Olympic Park Stadium.
-He is guest of honour at a breakfast with distinguished runners.
-Tony Rafferty is there and so is triathlete Rohan Phillips.
-Terry O'Halloran of Australian Runner magazine presents Sri Chinmoy, with an 'Award of Excellence'.
-For the next 5 minutes Terry stands motionless as Sri Chinrnoy unreservedly praises his (Terry's) services to running.
-Typically, Sri Chinmoy accepts the award with humility saying:
+He is the guest of honour at a breakfast with distinguished runners.
+Ultrarunner Tony Rafferty is there and so is triathlete Rohan Phillips.
+Terry O’Halloran of Australian Runner magazine presents Sri Chinmoy with an ‘Award of Excellence’.
+For the next 5 minutes, Terry stands motionless as Sri Chinmoy unreservedly praises him for his services to the sport of running.
+Typically, Sri Chinmoy accepts the award with humility, saying: